Making sense of state and district funding challenges

 Since the State has struggled to keep up with the education funding formula and promises made in Amendment 23, legislators decided that only certain parts of the School Finance Act needed to grow by inflation.
 This allowed legislators to balance the state budget by adding a “negative” factor to the other factors built into the School Finance Act.
 This subtracted money intended for education and reduced revenue for all Colorado districts.
 Each year the size of the negative factor changes depending on the state budget but average is 13% for districts and between $850-920 million each year for all Colorado districts.
 In the years since its inception in 2009, Adams 12 Five Star schools has been cut over $250 million, including $40 million this year alone.

-The Gallagher Amendment was an amendment to the Colorado Constitution enacted in 1982 concerning property tax.
+The Gallagher Amendment was an amendment to the Colorado Constitution enacted in 1982 concerning property taxes.
 Gallagher requires reductions in the residential assessment rate for property tax purposes when increases in home values outpace increases in the value of commercial property.
-Essentially, it keeps relationships between residential and business tax rates proportional.
+Essentially, it keeps relationships between residential and commercial property tax rates proportional.
 This triggered the need for the state to backfill education revenue that was previously funded by local property taxes.
 Funding was once 2/3rds local but is now 2/3rds state.

 Digging a Little Further